Comparing Monro (NASDAQ:MNRO) & Driven Brands (NASDAQ:DRVN)

-Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their earnings, risk, institutional ownership, dividends, profitability, valuation and analyst recommendations.
+Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior business?
+We will compare the two companies based on the strength of their profitability, valuation, risk, dividends, earnings, analyst recommendations and institutional ownership.

-This table compares Monro and Driven Brands’ net margins, return on equity and return on assets.

-This table compares Monro and Driven Brands’ revenue, earnings per share (EPS) and valuation.

-This is a summary of recent recommendations for Monro and Driven Brands, as reported by MarketBeat.com.
+This is a breakdown of current recommendations for Driven Brands and Monro, as reported by MarketBeat.

 |Sell Ratings